 More than one third of all workplace injuries requiring at least three days off from work are caused by manual handling (lifting, lowering, pushing, pulling or carrying).

-Using materials handling equipment (MHE) has become safer over the past decade, however on average, one worker is hospitalised every day in the UK due to an accident involving materials handling equipment.
-Good to Go Safety provides the ideal solution.
-Our pallet truck checklist is valid for manual and electric powered pallet trucks.
+Using materials handling equipment (MHE) such as pallet trucks has become safer over the past decade, however on average, one worker is hospitalised every day in the UK due to an accident involving materials handling equipment such as pallet trucks.
+Good to Go Safety provides the ideal solution to pallet truck safety.
+Our pallet truck inspection checklist is perfect for manual and electric powered pallet trucks.

 Hand pallet trucks may not fall under LOLER (Lifting Operations and Lifting Equipment Regulations 1998) but are covered by PUWER (Provision and Use of Work Equipment Regulations 1998) and as such must be maintained in a suitable condition and routinely inspected to ensure this remains the case.
 Good to go Safety pallet truck inspections checklist is ideal for ensuring pallet trucks are maintained in a good working order